bring2lite/bring2lite/README.md

 # bring2lite
 ## About
 The tool was developed to process SQLite databases in respect of deleted records.
-Therefore, bring2lite is able to analyse the structures within the main database, WAL files and journal files.
+Therefore, bring2lite is able to analyse the structures within the main database, WAL and journal files.

 ## Requirements